Howlerloud/Elemental-game/README.md

 <h2>Colour Palette</h2>
 <img src="assets/readme/palette.jpg">
 <p><a href="https://coolors.co/">Coolers was used to generate the colour scheme.</a></p>
-<p>A dark theme was chones to enchance the feeling of being in the dungeon adding to the user experience.</p>
+<p>A dark theme was chosen to enhance the feeling of being in the dungeon adding to the user experience.</p>
 <h2>Wireframes</h2>
 <p>Below are the wireframes created for this project to give a good guide on how the finished product will look</p>
 <hr>